Personal Injury-TBI

 The brain controls everything.
 Everything.
 Everything.
 The brain is a bundle of neurons.
 Neurons are small cells that may be very short in size or may be very long.
 For instance some are fractions of a millimeter long.
 Others may be many feet long.
 Any injury to one or more of those neurons impacts the brain’s function.

 The spinal cord and brain are surrounded by spinal fluid which is a cushion to protect them from injury.
-They are conductors of electricity.
+The spinal fluid is also a conductor of electricity.
 The brain is a soft Jell-O-like material within the skull.
 A blow to the head that causes the head to move in one way results in the brain not moving as quickly as the skull.
 As a result the brain slaps up against the inside walls of the skull.
 Some of those walls are ridged.
 Those ridges can produce injury to the brain.
 That injury may come in the form of tearing, twisting or stretching.
 Call or contact us for a free consult.

 2. What is a Brain Injury?